dannyp99/Automation-things/neovimCustom/configs/README.md

 Use at your own discretion

+## Build Neovim From Source

+- Use the offical instructions from the github page: [Insall from source](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-source)

 ## Required Packages

 - Some of these plugins require packages be installed at the system level.